Signs of universality in the structure of culture

 \end{widetext} where $F$ is the number of cultural features with $k$ iterating over them, $f_{\text{nom}}^k$ is a binary variable encoding the type of feature $k$ (1 for nominal and 0 for ordinal), $q^k$ is the range (number of traits) of feature $k$, $\delta(a,b)$ is a Kroneker delta function of traits $a$ and $b$ (of the same feature) and $x_i^k$ is the trait of cultural vector $i$ with respect to feature $k$.
 This definition reduces to the Hamming distance in case there are only nominal variables present.
 The second equality sign gives a formulation of the cultural distance as a sum over feature-level cultural distance contributions $d^k_{ij}/F$.

-These feature-level contributions allow one to formulate, following Ref. \cite{Valori}, a notion of feature-feature covariance:
+These feature-level contributions allow one to formulate, following Ref.~\cite{Valori}, a notion of feature-feature covariance:

 valid for any two features $k$ and $l$, regarldess of $f_{\text{nom}}^k$ and $f_{\text{nom}}^l$.
 Note that the averaging is performed over all $N(N-1)/2$ distinct pairs $(i,j), i \neq j$ of cultural vectors, rather than over all $N$ cultural vectors.
-The feature-feature covariances can be used to define the feature-feature (Pearson) correlation:
+The feature-feature covariances can be used to define the associated feature-feature (Pearson) correlations via:

 which measures the extent to which large/small distances in terms of feature $k$ are associated to large/small distances in terms of feature $l$.
 One can definitely see the $F\times F$ correlation matrix $\rho$ as a reflection of a CSD that is compatible with the data.
-In general, however, the correlation matrix will only retain part of the information encoded in the CSD, first because $\rho^{k,l}$ retains only part of the information in the 2-dimensional contingency table of features $k$ and $l$, second because a CSD is essentially an F-dimensional contingency table, which might imply all kinds of higher-order correlations.
+In general, however, the correlation matrix will only retain part of the information encoded in the CSD, first because $\rho^{k,l}$ retains only part of the information in the 2-dimensional contingency table of features $k$ and $l$, second because a CSD is essentially an F-dimensional contingency table, which might entail all kinds of higher-order correlations.